vsafonova/ssr-vs-csr/README.md

 Thus far, we've only worked on a client-side-rendered (CSR) application, often referred to as a single page application (SPA).
 In a SPA, all html is generated in the browser by executing your JS code.
 Interacting with dynamic components and navigating between pages is handled by your JS code.

 An alternative approach to a SPA application is a Server-Side Rendered (SSR) application.
 An SSR application renders all html on a backend server and there is very little, if any javascript executed in the browser.
 Navigating between pages, directs the browser to a new URL, which loads new HTML from the backend server.
+Loading content from a backend can be quicker with SSR if the application is hosted on the same server, but external API calls likely take the same amount of time.

 In this exercise, you will work in your project groups to learn about the practical differences between a SPA app and a SSR app in React.
 You will do this by running your own app with both CSR and SSR components, implementing some basic functionality and observing the results.